MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-service-lake.md

 ms.reviewer: mhart
 ---

-# Connect to data in a Common Data Service managed data lake
+# Connect to data in a Microsoft Dataverse managed data lake

 [!INCLUDE [cc-data-platform-banner](../includes/cc-data-platform-banner.md)]

-This article provides information on how existing Dynamics 365 customers can quickly connect to their analytical entities in the Common Data Service managed lake.
-You must be an admin on the Common Data Service organization to proceed and see the list of entities available in the managed lake.
+This article provides information on how Dataverse users can quickly connect to their analytical entities in a Dataverse managed lake.
+You must be an admin on the Dataverse organization to proceed and see the list of entities available in the managed lake.

 ## Important considerations

 Data stored in online services, such as Azure Data Lake Storage, may be stored in a different location than where data is processed or stored in Dynamics 365 Customer Insights.
 By importing or connecting to data stored in online services, you agree that data can be transferred to and stored with Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center.](https://www.microsoft.com/trust-center)

-## Connect to a Common Data Service managed lake
+## Connect to a Dataverse managed lake

 1. In audience insights, go to **Data** > **Data sources**.

 2. Select **Add data source**.

-3. Select **Connect to Common Data Service** and select **Next**.
+3. Select **Connect to Microsoft Dataverse managed lake** and select **Next**.

 4. Enter a **Name** for the data source and select **Next**.
 Name guidelines:
    - Start with a letter.
    - Use letters and numbers only.
 Special characters and spaces are not allowed.
    - Use between 3 and 64 characters.

-5. Provide the **Server address** for your Common Data Service organization, and select **Sign in**.
+5. Provide the **Server address** for the Dataverse organization, and select **Sign in**.

    :::image type="content" source="media/ingest-dataverse-server-address.png" alt-text="Screen in data ingestion step where a user can enter the Dataverse environment URL.":::

-6. Select the entities you want to ingest from the available list.
+6. Select the tables you want to ingest as entities to audience insights from the available list.

    > [!NOTE]
-   > If some entities are already selected, they might be used by other Dynamics 365 applications (such as Dynamics 365 Sales Insights or Customer Service Insights).
+   > If some tables are already selected, they might be used by other Dynamics 365 applications (such as Dynamics 365 Sales Insights or Customer Service Insights).
 You can't change the selection.
-These entities will be available once the data source is created.
+These tables will be available as entities once the data source is created.

    :::image type="content" source="media/select-dataverse-entities.png" alt-text="Dialog box showing a list of entities in the Dataverse environment.":::

-7. Save your selection to start syncing the selected entities to the Common Data Service managed lake.
+7. Save your selection to start syncing the selected tables from Dataverse.
 You'll find the newly added connection on the **Data sources** page.
-It will be queued for refresh and show the entities count as 0 until all the entities are synced.
+It will be queued for refresh and show the entity count as 0 until all the selected tables are synced.

-Only one data source of an environment can simultaneously use the same Common Data Service managed lake.
+Only one data source of an environment can simultaneously use the same Dataverse managed lake.

-## Edit a Common Data Service managed lake data source
+## Edit a Dataverse managed lake data source

 You only edit the entity selection after creating the data source.
-For example, if additional entities were added to Common Data Service and you want to import them too.
+For example, if additional entities were added to Dataverse and you want to import them too.
-To connect to a different Common Data Service, [create a new data source](#connect-to-a-common-data-service-managed-lake).
+To connect to a different Dataverse data lake, [create a new data source](#connect-to-a-dataverse-managed-lake).

 1. In audience insights, go to **Data** > **Data sources**.